exakat/php-dictionary/dictionary/three-dots.ini.rst

 Three dots
 ----------

-Three dots, is an operator with several usages.
+Three dots, is an operator with several usages and names.

 + variadic, to make the last parameter collect all arguments in an array
 + spread, to expand elements of an array into arguments positions
 + spread in array, to merge several arrays in one
 + closure creator, when used standalone in a methodcall.

+The various features of this operator were introduced in different PHP versions.